What Is Immunotherapy?

 - Vision loss or retinal detachment

 Patients who experience shortness of breath, yellowing of skin, blood in stool or urine, severe headache or vision problems should consult their mesothelioma doctor immediately.

 Future of Immunotherapy for Mesothelioma

 Immunotherapy will soon become part of standard care for mesothelioma rather than an experimental therapy.
 The extensive research underway now will eventually lead to effective immunotherapies approved by the U.S. Food and Drug Administration.

 Immune checkpoint inhibitors are currently producing the best survival rates among pleural patients.
 Other types of immunotherapy are showing promise as well, especially when combined with other therapies.

 Pleural patients with specific qualifications can access these therapies with the help of their oncologist.

-The future of pleural mesothelioma treatment will involve immunotherapy and likely several different types to control mesothelioma in diverse ways.
+The future of mesothelioma treatment will involve immunotherapy and likely several different types to control mesothelioma in diverse ways.